 Reciprocal transplant experiment

-In order to test whether Smithora colonization is a characteristic of the shoot or the environment, I conducted a reciprocal transplant experiment at the Wolf beach study site in Choked Pass.
+To test whether Smithora colonization is a characteristic of the shoot or the environment, I conducted a reciprocal transplant experiment at the Wolf beach study site in Choked Pass.
 I transplanted 6 experimental Zostera marina shoots from the edge of the meadow, with high Smithora naiadum load (approximately 80% cover) to the interior of the meadow (0% cover of Smithora on eelgrass), as well as 6 shoots in the other direction.
 Herein I will refer to the shoots as edge or interior, edge shoots have high Smithora load and interior shoots have no Smithora.
 This resulted in 12 shoots being moved to a new environment (Figure 2).
 The edge and interior sites are both at the same depth, and on the same sandy substrate.
 Additionally, at each site I removed 6 control shoots from the substrate and attached them to the experimental platform.
 This was done to control for the effect of uprooting on Smithora abundance and bacterial community, herein these shoots are referred to as controls.

 All 24 shoots were collected on July 9th and brought back to the lab where they were photographed and swabbed for bacterial community analysis.
 They were given an ID using flagging tape so that each shoot could be re-swabbed at the end of the experiment.